-- Existing Structures in the Provincial Highway Corridor (PDF, 3.2 MB)
+- Existing Structures in the Provincial Highway Corridor (pdf)

-- Bridge Inspection and Maintenance System - Level 1 Inspection Manual (Version 4.0 - December 2020 - pdf)
+- Bridge Inspection and Maintenance System - BIM Level 1 Inspection Manual (Version 4.0 - December 2020 - pdf)

 See the BIM Advisory Bulletins for updates to the inspection system.

-We also maintain a quality assurance process to monitor the performance of inspectors.
+Alberta Transportation also maintains a quality assurance process to monitor the performance of inspectors.

 Level 2 bridge inspection data collection requires specialized equipment and/or expertise, and can be either scheduled or identified through Level 1 inspections and/or bridge assessments.
 The various Level 2 inspection types are described in:

 - Bridge Inspection and Maintenance System – BIM Level 2 Inspection Manual (Version 2.0 - December 2020 - pdf)